UW-INFO442-WI23/academic_weapon/testing-protocol.md

     **_Failed Test:_** A failed test would occur if either the user can’t press the submit button, the confirmation page isn’t shown afterwards, and/or the confirmation page doesn’t reflect the right information. <br>

 ## Unit Tests (Backend)
-1. Application is accessible via piblic internet link.
+1. Application is accessible via public internet link.
 2. Application is responsive to various viewports (mobile & desktop screensizes).
-3. Application is bug-free when tested in desktop and mobile versions of Chrome
+3. Application is bug-free when tested in desktop and mobile versions of Chrome.
-4. Successfully completes acceptance tests
+4. Successfully completes acceptance tests.